Downtown Paris Master Plan: The Downtown Dig

 • West River Street (Mechanic Street to Broadway Street West) - 2024/2025

-• Mechanic Street (Grand River Street North to West River Street) - 2026
+• Mechanic Street from Grand River Street North to West River Street (full underground replacement and street scaping) - 2026

-• Grand River Street South (Nith River Bridge to Dumfries intersection) - 2027
+• Grand River Street South from Nith River Bridge to Dumfries Street intersection (full underground replacement and roundabout*) – 2027

 • Municipal parking lot behind Council Chambers (future date pending)